giper45/help-nodejs/README.md

-# node_dbg_utils
+# help-node js
-A simple module that provides utility for debugging and testing purposes
+A simple module that provides utility for managment errors, debugging, testing purposes